mattijn/topojson/README.md

 [Work in Progress]

 *TopoJSON* encodes geographic data structures into a shared topology.
-This repository describes the development of the Python implementation of this TopoJSON format.
+This repository describes the development of a **Python** implementation of this TopoJSON format.
 A TopoJSON topology represents one or more geometries that share sequences of positions called arcs.

 ## Usage